jrocksymphonia/c4_code-quiz/README.md

 Making a code quiz from scratch for bootcamp users to use to study and track their scores

 ## Description
-This project is intended to help my client create a strong password using the criteria given that they enter a character length between 8-128 characters and their choice of having lowercase, uppercase, numbers, and special characters.
+This project is intended to help bootcamp students to review the javascript material they learned.
+The beauty of this timed quiz is that they can save their answers.
+That way the next time they decide to take the quiz again, they can compair their new scores to their old ones.

 ## Installation

 N/A

+## Usage

 ## Credits
 Links used: